 According to positive psychologist Sonia Lyubomirsky, gratitude boosts mental capacity to experience happiness in eight ways.

-Practicing grateful thinking promotes the savoring of positive experiences in order to extract the maximum satisfaction and enjoyment from your current circumstances.
+- Practicing grateful thinking promotes the savoring of positive experiences in order to extract the maximum satisfaction and enjoyment from your current circumstances.

-Expressing gratitude reinforces self-worth and self esteem.
+- Expressing gratitude reinforces self-worth and self-esteem.
 When you realize how much you have accomplished, you feel more confident and empowered to keep taking steps in the right direction.

-Gratitude helps cope with stress and trauma.
+- Gratitude helps cope with stress and trauma.
 This is a healthy way to positively process stressful or negative life experiences.

-Encourages moral behavior and promotes care and giving towards others.
+- Encourages moral behavior and promotes care and giving towards others.

-By allowing us to stay grounded, gratitude can help build social bonds, strengthening existing relationships and nurturing new ones.
+- By allowing us to stay grounded, gratitude can help build social bonds, strengthening existing relationships, and nurturing new ones.

-- Gratitude is incompatible with negative emotions and may actually diminish feelings of anger, bitterness and greed.
+- Gratitude is incompatible with negative emotions and may actually diminish feelings of anger, bitterness, and greed.

-Being thankful is a powerful way to put things in perspective and helps prevent us from taking the good things in life for granted.
+- Being thankful is a powerful way to put things in perspective and helps prevent us from taking the good things in life for granted.

-Practicing gratitude is an amazing way to build resilience and enhance our capacity to adjust to change in circumstance.
+- Practicing gratitude is an amazing way to build resilience and enhance our capacity to adjust to change in circumstance.
 This is extremely adaptive when the new event is unpleasant, but not when a new event is positive.

 Loving Kindness Meditation

-As an act of self-therapy, loving kindness uses our inner resources as a way to deal with difficult emotional states in high pressure times when feelings of anger or hurt are usually more present.
-Loving-kindness does not remove negative emotions, but helps cultivate enthusiasm and purify the mind in times where positive emotions are needed to flourish.
+As an act of self-therapy, loving-kindness uses our inner resources as a way to deal with difficult emotional states in high-pressure times when feelings of anger or hurt are usually more present.
+Loving-kindness does not remove negative emotions but helps cultivate enthusiasm and purify the mind in times where positive emotions are needed to flourish.

 Ironically, developing an abundant resource of these softer emotions will provide you with an amazing amount of power and strength.
-This ability to carry love and experience empathy will become essential in cultivating strong relationships, dealing with adversity, and overcoming personal challenge.
+This ability to carry love and experience empathy will become essential in cultivating strong relationships, dealing with adversity, and overcoming personal challenges.